-Requirement Description Managing Solution Development Lifecycles COBIT Ref: BAIO3 Suppliers must: • Be able to provide evidence of a solution development process/methodology.
-Ensure that all technology systems/services required to support the delivery of Nationwide business and internal service lines are resilient across data centres and far apart enough to reduce the risk of data centres being impacted simultaneously by a single event.
+Requirement Description Managed Solution Development Lifecycles Suppliers must: • Be able to provide evidence of a solution development process/methodology.
+Managed Technical Continuity (Disaster and Data Recovery) Ensure that all technology systems/services required to support the delivery of Nationwide business and internal service lines are resilient across data centres and far apart enough to reduce the risk of data centres being impacted simultaneously by a single event.
 Nationwide would expect this to be a minimum geographical distance of 10 miles.
 Identify scenarios and conditions which will affect the availability of the solution being supplied and have plans to mitigate these conditions.
-Managing Technical Resilience COBIT Ref: Have recovery plan(s) for each technology system/service required to support the delivery of Nationwide business and internal service lines, with corresponding Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO) in line with agreement with Nationwide.
-Ensure plan(s) are reviewed for accuracy at least once every 12 months.
-DSS04 Test and validate recovery plan(s) which demonstrate that technology systems/services and data can be recovered to meet the requirements stipulated by Nationwide.
+Have recovery plan(s) for each technology system/service required to support the delivery of Nationwide business and internal service lines, with corresponding Recovery Time Objectives (RTO) and Recovery Point Objectives (RPO) in agreemer with Nationwide.
+Ensure plan(s) are reviewed for accuracy at least once every 12 months and demonstrate Technology system/services/data can be recovered.
 Ensure that if any testing fails to achieve the minimum recovery requirements for the applicable resilience category, Nationwide are promptly notified and provided detailed remediation plans (including actions to be undertaken and corresponding completion dates).
 Ensure ESCROW agreements are in place where appropriate to ensure continuity and provision of services.
-Managing Agreements COBIT Ref: APO09 Ensure that formal agreements with 4th Parties (e.g. cloud providers), which form part of solution(s) provided to Nationwide, are in place.
-Managing and Ensure that all technology systems and services used in the provision of services to Nationwide have adequate backup and restoration processes in place which operate in line with Nationwide requirements.
-Maintaining Solution Backups Ensure that all backup media associated with the provision of services to Nationwide, together with the arrangements for the handling of storage of those media, remain secure and reliable.
-COBIT Ref: DSS04 Ensure backup restoration is tested regularly, assuring that Confidentiality, Integrity and Availability of solutions and data is maintained - and provide regular attestation that restoration of data can be achieved within agreed SLA's, RTO's and RPO's.
+Managed Service Agreements • Ensure that formal agreements with 3 rd and 4th Parties (e.g. cloud providers), whic form part of solution(s) provided to Nationwide, are in place.
+Managed and Maintaining Solution Backups Ensure that all technology systems and services used in the provision of Nationwic have adequate backup and restoration processes in place which operate in line wit Nationwide requirements.
+Ensure that all backup media associated with the provision of services to Nationwide, together with the arrangements for the handling of storage of those media, remain secure and reliable.
+Ensure backup restoration is tested regularly, assuring that Confidentiality, Integrity and Availability of solutions and data is maintained - and provide regular attestation that restoration of data can be achieved within agreed Service Level Agreements (SLA's), RTO's and RPO's.